On the total volume of the double hyperbolic space: Theorem for dimension 0 and 1

-For dimension $n=1$, as a polytope in $\mathbb{DH}^1$ is either a half circle, or the union or difference of two half circles, so the only non-trivial case that we need to consider is when $P$ is a half circle.
+\begin{proof} For $n=0$, by (\ref{equation_epsilon_0}) and (\ref{equation_epsilon_0_bound}), Theorem~\ref{theorem_volume_invariant} is true.
+For $n=1$, as a polytope in $\mathbb{DH}^1$ is either a half circle, or the union or difference of two half circles, so we only need to show that for a half circle $P$, it satisfies the invariance and boundedness properties.

 In the upper half-space model, assume $-a\le x_0\le a$ for $P$, then

 Let